rekkasa/ipci-renv-setup/README.md

 ## Usage

-First, install git on your system:
+First, install git on your system.
+No need to update the system, as it may install newer versions of the build tools.

 ```
 sudo apt install git